basephp/framework/README.md

 # BasePHP

-*Note: This repository is for the code-base of BasePHP.
-If you would like to use the framework for your application or want to see an example, head over to [BasePHP - Application](https://github.com/basephp/basephp).*
+> **Note:** This repository contains the core code of the BasePHP framework.
+If you would like to use the framework for your application or want to see an example, visit [BasePHP - Application](https://github.com/basephp/basephp).

 ## Quick Links:
 * **BasePHP Framework**